-- (b) A school corporation may, under procedures adopted by the governing body, waive the seven (7) semester requirement if: - (1) failure to waive the requirement would effectively prevent the student from graduating from high school; or - (2) the student likely would have qualified for a gifted and talented education program waiver had it been available, and the waiver is for the purpose of: - (A) enrolling in an accredited postsecondary educational institution, and the student has been accepted for enrollment; or - (B) furthering the student's education through military enlistment, and the student has an enlistment contract that contains an educational component. - (c) A decision of a high school to deny a request for a waiver may be appealed to the superintendent, and a decision of a superintendent to deny a request for a waiver may be appealed to the governing body of the school corporation. - (d) Local decisions on requests for waivers shall be documented.
-(Indiana State Board of Education; 511 IAC 6-7.1-3) - 511 IAC 6-7.1-4 Minimum required and elective credits
+(b) A school corporation may, under procedures adopted by the governing body, waive the seven (7) semester requirement if:

+(1) failure to waive the requirement would effectively prevent the student from graduating from high school; or

+(2) the student likely would have qualified for a gifted and talented education program waiver had it been available, and the waiver is for the purpose of:

+(A) enrolling in an accredited postsecondary educational institution, and the student has been accepted for enrollment; or

+(B) furthering the student's education through military enlistment, and the student has an enlistment contract that contains an educational component.

+(c) A decision of a high school to deny a request for a waiver may be appealed to the superintendent, and a decision of a superintendent to deny a request for a waiver may be appealed to the governing body of the school corporation.
-Authority: IC 20-1-1-6; IC 20-10.1-4; IC 20-10.1-5.7-2

-Affected: IC 20-10.1-4-5; IC 20-10.1-4-7; IC 20-10.1-4.5-2; IC 20-10.1-16-13
+(d) Local decisions on requests for waivers shall be documented.
+(Indiana State Board of Education; 511 IAC 6-7.1-3; filed Oct 20, 2005, 11:30 a.m.: 29 IR 802)

+511 IAC 6-7.1-4 Minimum required and elective credits Authority: IC 20-19-2-8; IC 20-30-5; IC 20-30-10-2 Affected: IC 20-30-4-2; IC 20-30-5-7; IC 20-30-5-9

-- Sec.
-4. (a) For a student who enters high school in the 2005-2006 school year and subsequent school years, a minimum of forty (40) credits is necessary for high school graduation.
-Thirty-four (34) of the credits shall be earned in the areas of study specified in subsection (b), and six (6) of the credits shall be earned from courses in these and other areas of study listed in subsection (b) and 511 IAC 6.1-5.1. - (b) The thirty-four (34) required credits consist of the following:
+Sec.
+4. (a) For a student who enters high school in the 2006-2007 school year or a subsequent school year, a minimum of forty (40) credits is necessary for high school graduation.
+Thirty-four (34) of the credits shall be earned in the areas of study specified in subsection (b), and six (6) of the credits shall be earned from courses in these and other areas of study listed in subsection (b) and 511 IAC 6.1-5.1.

-(") , (") (")
+(b) The thirty-four (34) required credits consist of the following:

 (1) Language arts 8 credits

 (2) Social studies 4 credits

 (3) Mathematics 4 credits

 (4) Science 4 credits

 (5) Health and wellness 1 credit

 (6) Physical education I 2 credits

 (7) Career-academic sequence 6 credits

 (8) Flex credits 5 credits

-- (c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions: - (1) Language arts credits must include a balance of literature, composition, and speech.
+(c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions:

+(1) Language arts credits must include a balance of literature, composition, and speech.
 A minimum of six (6) credits of the language arts requirement must be from the English language arts area of study.
 Two (2) credits may be from:

-- (A) business technology;
+(A) business technology;

-- (B) family and consumer sciences;
+(B) family and consumer sciences;

-- (C) technology education; or
+(C) technology education; or

-- (D) career-technical;
+(D) career-technical;